phetsims/phet-info/doc/typescript-quick-start.md

 "../chipper/node_modules/@types/qunit/index.d.ts"
 ```

 Congratulations!
-Now the repo is typescript-capable.
+Now the repo is TypeScript-capable.
 You can commit these changes if you wish.

 ### Experiment with your new TypeScript repo
 1. Compile the source and its dependencies via `grunt output-js-project`.
 This compiles the sim and its dependencies to chipper/dist/.
-It uses "Project References" (tsc --build) to trace the dependencies.
+It uses "Project References" (`tsc --build`) to trace the dependencies.
 The compiler is also configured for incremental compilation.
 This means subsequent compiles will be much faster than the first compile.
-2. Open the sim in the browser via phetmarks
+2. Open the sim in the browser via phetmarks.
 3. Rename one of the files to *.ts and add code like `const x:number=7; console.log(x);` .
 4. Compile via `grunt output-js-project` and run it in the browser.
 Did it print `7`?
 5. Try creating a type error like `const x:string=7` and see what happens.

 ### Toward more efficient iteration
-1. Install typescript with the same version as listed in chipper/package.json.
+1. Install TypeScript with the same version as listed in chipper/package.json.
 You can do this globally via `npm install -g typescript@4.4.2`.
 `tsc` is a program that comes bundled with the npm module `typescript`.
 Alternatively, you can set an
 alias like `alias tsc = node /path/chipper/node_modules/typescript/bin/tsc`, which would make sure you are always using
 the same version of typescript as in chipper.
 2. Start a watch process by `cd chipper/tsconfig/all` and `tsc -b --watch`.
 This will will watch for any file changes
-and auto-recompile
+and auto-recompile.
 3. I have not yet experimented with having the IDE do the builds, but maybe that will be more efficient.

 ### Process Changes